Agglomerative Hierarchical Clustering for Selecting Valid Instrumental Variables: Abstract

 \section{Abstract}

-We propose a procedure, which combines hierarchical clustering with a test of overidentifying restrictions for selecting valid instrumental variables (IV) from a large set of IVs.
-Some of these may be invalid in that they fail the exclusion restriction.
+We propose a procedure which combines hierarchical clustering with a test of overidentifying restrictions for selecting valid instrumental variables (IV) from a large set of IVs.
+Some of these IVs may be invalid in that they fail the exclusion restriction.
 We show that if the largest group of IVs is valid, our method achieves oracle properties.
-Unlike existing techniques, our work deals with multiple endogenous regressors, weak instruments, heterogeneous effects and near validity.
-In simulations our procedure outperforms the Hard Thresholding and the Confidence Interval method.
-The method is applied to estimating the effect of immigration on wages and the return to education.
+Unlike existing techniques, our work deals with multiple endogenous regressors.
+Simulation results suggest an advantageous performance of the method in various settings.
+The method is applied to estimating the effect of immigration on wages.